 User response: Add a primary default entry to the input and reissue the Put OAT command.

-IOAx867E Get configuration command not valid for new ATM CHPID cc using either of these methods, this command will return valid data.
+IOAx867E Get configuration command not valid for new ATM CHPID cc

 Explanation: A new ATM CHPID does not contain a configuration.
 This command will therefore not work correctly until the CHPID has been configured once.